rkiel/npm-power-utils/docs/STATE.md

 ## use

-The `use` function transforms a POJO into a temporary object that mirrors top-level properies of the POJO with proxy objects.
+The `use` function transforms the global state as a POJO into a temporary object that mirrors the top-level properies of the global state with proxy objects.

-Each proxy object has several methods that provide for accessing the value of the top-level property (e.g. `get`) and for creating a new copy of the entire state with the contents of top-level value changed (e.g. `init`, `assign`, `change`, and `set`).
+Each proxy object has several methods that provide for accessing the value of the top-level property (e.g. `get`) and for creating a new copy of the global state with the contents of top-level value changed (e.g. `init`, `assign`, `change`, and `set`).

-Each of the proxy object methods returns a new copy of the entire state as a POJO.
+Each of the proxy object methods returns a new copy of the global state as a POJO.

 For example, you can define the basic structure of the global state up front.
-Not everything about the global state needs to defined up front.
-New parts can be added.
+However, not everything about the global state needs to defined up front.
+New parts can be added later.

 ```JavaScript
 const darkMode = "auto"